Perth155/TicTacToe/README.md

 * Game crashes with any non-integer console input by user.

 ## TODO:
-* Fix console input issue, catch exception if entered input by user is not an integer.
-* Implement an AI, and allow human player to verse the computer.
+* Implement an unbeatable AI using minimax algorithm, and allow human player to verse the computer.
-* Allow players to enter their names.
-* Prompt user if game should be continued restarted after finishing, and increment score of players based on the number of wins.
-* Implement a GUI.
+* Implement a GUI (optional).